gbsvb13/CyberSecurity_2025_Study/README.md

 by these sequences, attacker can get victim's 'NetNTLMv2 hash'. so attacker can authentificate victim's account.
 *NetNTLMv2 hash: used for network authentification

+YARA rule created to detect emails containing file:\\ element in the moniker link. the SMB request from the victim to the client can be seen in a packet capture with a truncated netNTLMv2 hash.(by WireShark)